 - Failure to identify sensory information

 Excessive accumulation of fluid in the brain cells is called cerebral edema, which can affect the brain and cause the brain to be dysfunctional.
-In severe cases, water intoxication or poisoning can cause seizures, brain damage, coma, and even death.
+Water intoxication or poisoning can cause seizures, brain damage, coma, and even death in severe cases.

 It is challenging to drink too much water; however, deaths have been reported due to this condition.
 Many cases of water poisoning have been reported in US soldiers.
-One report indicated 17 soldiers who developed hyponatremia as a result of excessive water intake.
+One report indicated 17 soldiers who developed hyponatremia due to excessive water intake.